adityasharmacs/kubernetes-redis-cluster/README.md

-# Create gcloud project and then cluster
+# Create a Redis Cluster using kubernetes on gcloud

 ### Get started with gcloud cli
 ```